FynnBeiersdorfer/computer-science-class/journal.md

 I completed the last  task of lesson 3.5.
 I wont't go on because of headache.
 # September - 28 - 2023
 Today I completed the basic python console interactions module.
 At the end I only learned about comments in python and how they help to make my code more userfriendly.
 I completed the quiz with 15/20 questions.
+# October - 2 - 2023
+Today I started a new module on CodeHS, module 4.
+Here I started with lesson 4.1 and completed it.
+I learned about True or False statements in python.